-Published in September 2018, Government for the Public Good is a major work about the renewal of government – what it does and how it does it – in the face of the big challenges of the twenty-first century.
+Published in September 2018, Government for the Public Good: The Surprising Science of Large-Scale Collective Action is a major work about the renewal of government – what it does and how it does it – in the face of the challenges of the twenty-first century.

 In a time of global political ferment, established ideas are coming under renewed scrutiny.
 Chief among them is one of the dominant notions of our era: that we should entrust markets with many of the tasks previously carried out by government.